 - A skin discoloration disorder (vitiligo).
 Early research suggests that taking a specific product (Carotinoid-N) containing canthaxanthin and beta-carotene improves the appearance of skin sores and protects against the sun in people with vitiligo.
 However, the treatment does not seem to affect skin pigmentation.

 CANTHAXANTHIN Side Effects & Safety

-Canthaxanthin seems to be safe when taken in food amounts.
-But it appears to be UNSAFE when taken in amounts needed for artificial tanning or as a medicine for treating sun sensitivity.
+Canthaxanthin is LIKELY SAFE when taken by mouth in food amounts.
+However, it is LIKELY UNSAFE when taken by mouth in amounts needed for artificial tanning.
 Some people who have taken canthaxanthin for these purposes have experienced eye damage and vision loss.